DanielXMoore/Civet/README.md

 Things Removed from CoffeeScript
 ---

+Most of these can be enabled by adding a [`"civet coffeeCompat"` directive prologue](#coffeescript-compatibility) to the top of your file.
+The goal is to provide a very high level of compatibility with existing CoffeeScript code while offering a fine grained migration path to modern
+Civet.

 - Implicit `var` declarations (use `civet coffeeCompat` or `"civet autoVar"`)
 - `on/yes/off/no` (use `true/false`, `"civet coffeeCompat"`, or `"civet coffeeBooleans"` to add them back)
 - `isnt` (use `!==`, `"civet coffeeCompat"`, or `"civet coffeeIsnt"`)